autonomousapps/autonomousapps/README.md

 I have 12 years' experience maintaining Gradle builds at companies all around the world, for teams ranging in size from 3 to over 1000, for projects with a single module to projects of over 7000 modules, and for the JVM and Android ecosystems.
-I have experience with Java, Kotlin, Groovy, and reading manuals.
+I have experience with Java, Kotlin, Groovy, and more.

 I am also a [Gradle Fellow](https://gradle.org/fellowship/).